JibyJoje/Kubernetes/README.md

 	- kubelet
 	- kube-proxy

-> K8s Master-Worker Architecture --> [Click Here](https://www.aquasec.com/cloud-native-academy/kubernetes-101/kubernetes-architecture/)
+> K8s Master-Worker Architecture &rightarrow; [Click Here](https://www.aquasec.com/cloud-native-academy/kubernetes-101/kubernetes-architecture/)

-> K8s Architecture explained in Detail --> [Click Here](https://platform9.com/blog/kubernetes-enterprise-chapter-2-kubernetes-architecture-concepts/)
+> K8s Architecture explained in Detail &rightarrow; [Click Here](https://platform9.com/blog/kubernetes-enterprise-chapter-2-kubernetes-architecture-concepts/)

+## Kubernetes Concepts:

+### Pods:

+- A Pod is a single instance of an application.
+And it is also the smallest object that you can create in Kubernetes.
+- To scale up/down your application you add new pods (instances) to your worker nodes and not add new containers on an existing pod.
+- A pod can have multiple containers inside them, but usually they are not containers of the same kind (e.g. Node.js, nginx, redis)
+- Containers within the same pod share the same network and communicate with each other over `localhost` and the same volume.

+	kubectl run nginx --image nginx &rightarrow;  deploys the instance of the image specified kubectl get pods &rightarrow; gets the list of pods running in the current namespace kubectl describe pod <pod_name> &rightarrow; gives a detailed description about the pods.

 ## Important K8s Commands:

-	kubectl get pods --> get the list of pods running in the current namespace kubectl cluster-info --> get the details about the current cluster kubectl run nginx --image nginx --> deploys a nginx application on the cluster by pulling the nginx image from docker hub kubectl describe pod <pod_name> --> gives a detailed description about the pod
+	kubectl get pods &rightarrow; get the list of pods running in the current namespace kubectl cluster-info &rightarrow; get the details about the current cluster kubectl run nginx --image nginx &rightarrow; deploys a nginx application on the cluster by pulling the nginx image from docker hub kubectl describe pod <pod_name> &rightarrow; gives a detailed description about the pod

 ## Important K8s Articles: